ABDULMUNAFZ/Reinforcement-Learning-Game/README.md

-# Reinforcement Learning Mario Game
+Reinforcement Learning Mario Game

-## About
 A random environment reinforcement learning (Q-Learning) powered Javascript Mario game

+To run this project

+"Open index.html in your browser"

-## Play
+Play

-The game can be played at: https://slrbl.github.io/reinforcement-learning-game/
+The game can be played at: